andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 	}
 ```

-We first create and stored the inverted index into a Hashmap.
+We first create and store the inverted index into a Hashmap.
 For each word either adding it to the inverted index, or updating
 the String of document_ids that contain it.
 Then we use the cleanup method to write the mapper output.<br />

 ### Reducer

 The mapper gives us thus as output the id of documents we should compare.
 This is precious since it allows us to
-reduce dramatically the number of comparisons needed. <br /><br />
+reduce dramatically the number of comparisons needed and the memory requirements. <br /><br />

 We first have to load the input file again and keep it in memory. <br />

 Then we have to recover the pairs of document we have to compare and perform the comparison.
 To do all the required comparisons we perform a nested loop.
-Afterwards we compare the Jacquard
+Afterwards we compute the Jacquard
-similarity comparison as discussed before.<br /><br />
+similarity as before.<br /><br />

 Below is our code for the reducer: